 EU’s CO2 Emission Trading System

 The EU Emissions Trading System (EU ETS) covers emissions of energy in the production of electricity, district heating, large industrial plants, oil and gas production, in addition to aviation as part of a pan-European regulation.
 The EU Emissions Trading System caps the amount of permissible CO2 emissions through quota allocation and creates a system of trade for CO2 quotas.
-For example, a company that has utilized its allowance of quotas can buy from another company who uses less.
+For example, a company that has utilized its allowance of quotas can buy from other companies who use less.
 The objective is to incentivize emission reduction activities as the polluter seeks to reduce the amount they have to pay.

 Reduction of greenhouse gas from non-ETS sectors

-According to the Commission's proposal, national reduction targets of non-ETS emissions of 0-40 % compared to 2005 base levels will be set for each Member State.
+According to the agreement, reduction targets of non-ETS emissions of 0-40 % compared to 2005 base levels will be set for each Member State.
 A reduction target of 39 % by 2030 compared to 2005 is set for Denmark.

-The proposal will prepare the foundation for a continuation of the existing flexibility mechanisms:
+The agreement involves the foundation for a continuation of the existing flexibility mechanisms:

 - Unlimited access to purchase of emission rights of other Member States.